Houdini 21.0 Nodes Geometry nodes

 Rest Point Transforms

-The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide rest transforms that override the values found in boneCapture.
+The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide rest transforms that override the values in boneCapture.
 These transforms are provided from the input’s P and transform (matrix3) point attribute values.

 Deform Point Transforms

-The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide deformation transforms instead of obtaining them from Bone nodes in the scene.
+The capture paths from the first input’s boneCapture attribute are matched with the name point attribute in this input to provide deformation transforms instead of obtaining them from the Bone nodes in the scene.
 These transforms are provided from the input’s P and transform (matrix3) point attribute values.

 See also